MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/invoice-retainer-advance-sales.md

 ---
-title: Invoice a retainer or an advance - lite
+title: Invoice a retainer or an advance
 description: This topic provides information about how to invoice a retainer or an advance in Project Operations.
 author: rumant
 manager: Annbe